 - Late evening surgery on Mondays from 6.30pm – 7.30pm, bookable in advance.

 - Appointment Cancellations: If you cannot keep your appointment please let us know as soon as possible so that we can offer it to another patient.

 - The online booking service is for routine appointments only.
 If you need an emergency or same day appointment please telephone the surgery as soon as possible.
-Out of surgery hours (6:30pm - 8am, or weekends) please call 111.
-If you are having chest pains please call 999.
+Out of surgery hours (6:30pm – 8am, or weekends) please call 111.
+If you are having chest pains or other life threatening symptoms please call 999.

 - Telephone the surgery on 01608 650764

 - Come into the surgery

 - Online booking is for routine appointments only.
 If you need an emergency or same day appointment please telephone the surgery as soon as possible.
 Out of surgery hours (6.30pm – 8am, or weekends) please call 111

 If you would like to see a particular doctor please ask when you make your appointment and we will do our best to accommodate this.
 This may not be possible for emergency appointments.